 How Might a Spouse’s Social Security Retirement Impact an SSI Disability Claim?

 If applying for SSI, then a spouse’s Social Security retirement funds will factor into the household’s overall income calculation.
 The SSA looks at all sources of income for applicants seeking SSI.
 This includes both earned and unearned income.
 If married, then a spouse’s Social Security benefits will enter the calculation as “Deemed Income.”
 This is the term for any income of a spouse/parent that helps cover an applicant’s living expenses.

 Social Security retirement may not lead to an outright SSI disqualification depending on the amount of the spouse’s monthly benefits.
 But remember this program is for extremely low-income individuals.
-Applicants cannot have a household income above $1,350/month or have resources worth more than $2,000 single/$3,000 married and receive SSI.
-This is the upper limit threshold for anyone seeking SSI benefits.
+Applicants cannot have a total income above $1,470 or have resources worth more than $2,000 single (or $3,000 married) and receive SSI.
+This is the upper limit for anyone seeking SSI benefits.

 Basically, the more countable income you have, the less your SSI payment will be, if you qualify at all.
 If your spouse is getting a solid retirement benefit, it will diminish your chances of receiving SSI.

 If you’re thinking of applying for disability and you or your spouse are approaching retirement age, consider consulting an attorney.
 The reason being that there are also contingencies for early retirement options that may affect your claim as well.
 A skilled Social Security disability lawyer will know how to maximize your benefits and assess the strength of your application.